 Regarding their specific products, one of the bigger drawbacks is that most online-only companies rely on independent factories (known as OEMs) to manufacture their mattresses, which have limited options available.

-As a result, there’s often little difference between these mattresses, with the exception of the foam layers found inside.
+As a result, there are often few differences between these mattresses, with the exception of the foam layers found inside.

-Speaking of which, most online mattress companies manufacture a single medium-firm option, so if you prefer an especially plush or firm sleeping surface, then you might need to stick with traditional retail options.
+Speaking of which, most online mattress companies manufacture a single medium-firm option, so if you prefer an especially plush or firm sleeping surface, then you might choose to stick with traditional retail options.

 Since you’re in the market for a new mattress, we’ve tabulated eight important factors below that you can use to compare each company at a glance: